 - a.
 A member or group of members may develop a resolution in a shortened timeframe, if there is a need to address an issue quickly due to deadlines outside of ECOS' control. - b.
-To do so, the proposers must get approval of the Executive Committee to pursue the resolution.
+To do so, the proposers must get approval of the Board to pursue the resolution.
 Upon approval, a committee will be assigned to further develop the resolution and the full membership must be notified of the effort. - c.
-Time sensitive resolutions require approval of 85% of all ECOS members in good standing. - d.
+Time sensitive resolutions require approval of 85% of ECOS members present or voting by proxy. - d.
 If necessary, voting on time-sensitive resolutions may occur outside of ECOS Meetings by conference call, e-mail, or electronic vote.